teambit/docs/docs/bit-dev.md

 - Imported from the collection (`bit import <collection name>`)
 - Removed from the collection (`bit remove --remote <component full id>`)

-On each of this actions, a slack message can be sent to a designated channel, or a webhook can be triggered to a specific URL.
+On each of this actions, a **Slack** message can be sent to a designated channel, or a **Webhook** can be triggered to a specific URL.
 Webhooks can include a token in their header.

 > Integration and notifications are available for Bit.dev organization accounts only.

+Read more about the [Slack integration](https://blog.bitsrc.io/optimizing-collaboration-between-distributed-front-end-teams-82ba14ce21f9).